 Rather than just imagine the future, what if we could walk around in it?
-In a new installation, designer Anab Jain invites visitors to enter an apartment in the middle of the 21st century.
+In an installation, designer Anab Jain invites visitors to enter an apartment in the middle of the 21st century.

 What will our world look like in 30 years?